Last Updated on March 6, 2021 by

 4th Degree Black Belt

 Master rank or a Junior or Associate Master are the expressions considered for obtaining the 4th Degree Black belt.
-They are supposed to train the Black Belts and usually involve in promoting color belts under their teaching of 1st Dan.
+They are supposed to train the Black Belts and are usually involved in promoting color belts under their teaching of 1st Dan.

 After achieving the 4th Dan, you will get the title of “Sa Bum Nim.”
 Here you will be able to open your school.
 You are required to have at least 25 years to achieve this level.